AshkanDn/NHS-Digital-Prescribing/README.md

 ![Picture5](https://user-images.githubusercontent.com/39264718/68087640-c73c4c80-fe4f-11e9-870b-a612b5f7fd97.png)

-As is obvious in the above figure, the programme could successfully identify the correct region using our strategy and the above records the “inBK” flag is true as they are in Blackpool too.
-These regions and flags are critical as we will use them in any further analysis.
+As evident in the above figure, the program successfully identified the correct region using our strategy, and the "inBK" flag is true for the records located in Blackpool.
+These regions and flags are critical as they will be utilized in any further analysis.

-Actually, the data preparation is the most important part which taken considerable time (almost 80%) in this research.
-Part of the time was for acquiring domain knowledge!
+Data preparation is the most crucial aspect of this research, consuming a significant amount of time (approximately 80%).
+A portion of this time was dedicated to acquiring domain knowledge, which proved to be essential for the project.

 Many analyses about the data were performed part of which are in the code file; however due to the time and importance I decided to demonstrate some important figures and trends in the following parts.
 For instance, we added other fields/flags for generic and branded drugs or average price per item but I did not have time to perform analysis.